CiscoSE/apic_em_webapp/README.md

 # apic_em_webapp

-This is a project where I will explore network programmability and other programming concepts with python.
+This is a project is deprecated and no longer under development.
+It was where I was exploring network programmability and other programming concepts with python.

 Getting Started
 ---------------